Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 Age

 Usually, the higher the person’s age, the higher the insurance premium.
 Keep that in mind while insuring your parents.
-Don’t compromise on the overall policy features just because they might seem to demand a higher premium, as the age factor plays a huge role in the high cost.
+Don’t compromise on the overall policy features just because they might seem to demand a higher premium.
+Senior citizens usually have a higher health risk, but need coverage for ongoing medical costs, apart from hospitalisation expenses.

 Pre-existing diseases